Luminarys/gochat/README.md

 ```

 #Modules
 The core behind GoChat is the Module interface.
-Modules must implement a IsValid method which will check whether or not a message should be acted upon, and a ParseMessage function which will parse an input and return an output
+Modules must implement a IsValid method which will check whether or not a message should be acted upon, and a ParseMessage function which will parse an input and return an output.

 A simple ping-pong module can be written as such:
 ```
 type PingMod struct {